APPOINTMENTS CAN BE SCHEDULED MON-THURS

 Both manual and automatic transmissions are generally trouble-free, but there are times when problems arise.
 Transmission issues manifest themselves in different ways, so it’s important that vehicle owners monitor how their vehicle’s transmission is operating.
 While there are many potential issues that require transmission repair, there are three common ones that should never be ignored.

 Any transmission, whether manual or automatic, should not leak.
-That means if there are any signs of a leak developing, it’s important to deal with the issue quickly to prevent damage to the transmission’s internal components.
+That means if there are any signs of a leak developing, it’s important to deal with the issue quickly.
+This will prevent damage to the transmission’s internal components.
 Seal leaks are generally the cause of fluid leaks and are one of the easier issues to deal with.
 Although the labor for replacing some seals can be quite high, it’s always lower than having to replace a transmission that fails because of that leak.
 Leaky Transmission issues should never be ignored.

 Slipping Gears always indicate some sort of problem.
-That means when transmissions don’t engage quickly when shifted into gear or shifts between gear are not precise, it’s time to have the vehicle looked at by a transmission specialist.
+That means when transmissions don’t engage quickly when shifted into gear or shifts between gear are not precise.
+It’s time to have the vehicle looked at by a transmission specialist.
 Letting a problem go unattended is not recommended, as additional damage can occur when problems are not promptly dealt with.

 That Check Engine Light is there for a reason.
 In most cases, the light will come on to let the driver know there is some sort of an engine-related problem, but there are also times when the light indicates a transmission issue.
 Industry experts always recommend drivers take steps to determine why the light is on.
 Diagnostic equipment will quickly isolate the source of the issue, so it pays to visit a qualified technician when the check engine light comes on.
 Quickly identifying an issue and dealing with it often saves money.